 17 months old

 The ability to stack blocks on top of each other is a great sign of how much Baby’s fine motor control has grown.
 Another activity that’s good for fine motor control, and that shows just how far Baby has come, is putting toys or beads into buckets or cups.
-More than a game, though, that’s an activity that could be the beginning of Baby learning to clean up after herself after she’s done playing.
+More than a game, though, that’s an activity that could be the beginning of Baby learning to clean up after themself after they're done playing.

 Baby’s next well-child visit is about a month away, and when you’re there, Baby’s healthcare provider may talk to you about setting limits for Baby, and using age-appropriate timeouts.
 He or she may also bring up toilet training.
-The vast majority of children aren’t ready for toilet training at this point, but she is probably getting closer and closer to being ready, and some children need to learn toilet training at a specific point as a part of their childcare program.
+The vast majority of children aren’t ready for toilet training at this point, but they are probably getting closer and closer to being ready, and some children need to learn toilet training at a specific point as a part of their childcare program.
 It can be helpful to think about these subjects as they apply to your family before this well-child visit, so you can come in prepared with any questions you might have.

 Milestones